darshita-kumar/SWE-Interview-Prep-Guide/Notes DSA/Graph.md

 ---
 ---

-### Topological Sort
+### Topological Sort (Only for DAGs: Directed Acyclic Graph)
+   - Concept: An ordering in which if there exists an edge from u to v then u appears before v in the ordering
+   - Why only DAGs?
+Because in an undirected graph the above condition cannot be satistified
+   - Why not in cyclic graphs?
+If a cycle exists then u cannot always be before v in the ordering (go in circles)
+   - There can be multiple valid topological orderings for a graph

 #### Recursive
   - $O(V+E)$
-  - Do DFS, the last leaf node to be put into a stack first so it can be printed in last
+  - Do DFS, also maintain an extra stack and pass it to the recursive method
+  - Whenever the recursive call for a node ends (i.e. all the neighbours are visited), push the curr node to the extra stack
+  - This extra stack basically indicates that for any element at the top of the stack, all it's neighbours have been processed
+  - Pop the stack, so every element will come before it's neighbours

-#### Iterative
+#### Iterative (Kahn's Algo)
   - $O(V+E)$
-  - `Kahn's Algo`
+  - Calculate indegree of each node
-  - Indegree of vertices and queue, take nodes with 0 indegree first (no need for visited array)
+  - Start by pushing indegree=0 nodes to queue (no need for visited array)
+  - For each node, traverse it's neighbours and reduce indegree of each neighbour by 1
+  - If any neighbour's indegree becomes 0, push it to queue
+  - When pushing to queue add this to result topoSort arrayList

 <br>